+Tonight there is a chance to go on an optional night drive through the reserve.
+These exciting drives often produce Leopard Cat, Sunda Flying Lemur, Common Palm, Bornean Small-toothed Palm and Malay Civet, and both Common Giant and Black Flying Squirrel.
 Buffy Fish Owl and Brown Wood Owl are also often seen on these nocturnal excursions, while even the rare and elusive Bornean Clouded Leopard occasionally appears!

 Tabin to Danum Valley

-This morning we will drive through Lahad Datu town and continue westwards into the Danum Valley.
-The Danum Valley Conservation Area is a 438 square kilometres tract of relatively undisturbed lowland dipterocarp forest, with the forest canopy reaching a height of over 70 metres in some places!
-The area holds unique status in the sense that before it became a conservation area there were no human settlements within the area.
-Hunting, logging and other human interference was non-existent, making the area almost unique.
+We are heading for the Danum Valley Conservation Area.
+It is a 438 km2 (169 sq mi) tract of relatively undisturbed lowland dipterocarp forest, with the forest canopy reaching a height of over 70 metres in some places!
+The area is truly unique in the sense that before it became a conservation area there were no human settlements within the area (it used to be a land of headhunters in the past!), meaning that hunting, logging and other human interference was non-existent, making the area almost unspoiled.
 There have been proposals to nominate the site as a UNESCO World Heritage Site.

 The most spectacular of Danum’s birds are surely the hornbills, and the raucous trumpeting of Rhinoceros Hornbills should become a familiar sound.
 We will also target Helmeted, Bushy-crested, Wreathed and Asian Black Hornbills.